Fact-checked by the ZeroinDaily editorial team

 | IKEA FORSÅ Work Lamp | 4000K (fixed) | 85 | 400 lux | $20 |

 For remote workers who also appear on video calls, the Elgato Key Light offers the widest lux range in its class, doubling as a professional studio light.
-It’s controlled entirely via desktop app, making it easy to integrate with a smart home office workflow.
-If you’re optimizing your broader home office setup, reviewing your home office tax deductions may help offset the cost of quality equipment like this.
+It is controlled entirely via desktop app, making it easy to integrate with a smart home office workflow.
+If you are optimizing your broader home office setup, reviewing your home office tax deductions may help offset the cost of quality equipment like this.

-Key Takeaway: The BenQ e-Reading Lamp leads the category with a CRI of 95+ and auto-dimming technology.
-Budget-conscious buyers can achieve CRI 90+ performance for under $40 with the TaoTronics TT-DL16, making eye-safe lighting accessible at every price point.
+The BenQ e-Reading Lamp leads the category with a CRI of 95+ and auto-dimming technology.
+Budget-conscious buyers can reach CRI 90+ performance for under $40 with the TaoTronics TT-DL16, making eye-safe lighting accessible at every price point.

 How Should You Position a Desk Lamp to Minimize Eye Strain?